mch-fauzy/python-code-compilations/README.md

 # Python Portfolio
-Collection of Python challenges and courses.
+Repository containing portfolio of python challenges and notes completed by me.
-Presented in the form of iPython Notebooks.

 ## Table of Contents